-Ringkjøbing's loan book continues, however, to exhibit relatively high, although declining, concentration to the volatile real estate sector, with the merged entity's exposure accounting for 15% of total loans and guarantees as of end-2018 (see Exhibit 4).
-The challenged agricultural sector made up a further 7% as of the same date.
-The bank's problem loan ratio (defined as IFRS 9 stage 3 loans over gross loans) rose to 6.8% as of year-end 2018, from 4.1% as of year-end 2017, mainly as a result of Nordjyske's exposure to the troubled agriculture sector.
+Ringkjøbing's loan book continues to exhibit relatively high, although declining, concentration to the volatile real estate sector, with the merged entity's exposure accounting for 14% of total loans and guarantees as of end-June 2019 (see Exhibit 4).
+The challenged agricultural sector made up a further 8% as of the same date.
+The bank's problem loan ratio (defined as IFRS 9 stage 3 loans over gross loans) rose to 6.8% as of year-end 2018 (latest available data), from 4.1% as of year-end 2017, mainly as a result of Nordjyske's exposure to the troubled agriculture sector.
 Stage 3 loans coverage by impairments has remained relatively robust at 66% as of the end of 2018.